What is Short Arc Quads?

 - Knee ligaments surgery

 - After hip surgery

 As I mentioned earlier, one can start short arc quads in long sitting or supine position.
 The next step to progress is to add some weight gradually to the exercise.
 The good rule of thumb is to start with 2 lb weight and ask a person to perform 10 repetitions pain-free.

 If a person is unable to perform this then you want to reduce the weight or reduce the number of repetitions.
 You can increase the weight gradually, or increase the frequency of the exercise.
 The other idea is to increase the hold at the full extension – like 3 to 5 seconds of hold at each extension.
 You can work your way up to 10 seconds of a hold.

 The difference in increasing the repetitions versus increasing the hold is the type of muscle fibers being targeted on.
-The previous one targets fast twitch muscle fibers while later targets on slow twitch muscle fibers.
+The previous one targets fast-twitch muscle fibers while later targets on slow-twitch muscle fibers.
 Concentration on different fibers helps you to perform different types of activities.
 In usual cases, it does not matter a lot and just concentrating on both will be a good idea.
-Contradictory, if a person is training for specific sports than working on specific muscle fibers will make difference.
-For example, fast twitch muscle fibers more concentrate on force generation, speed of the movement, while slow twitch muscle fibers work on endurance, agility etc.
+Contradictory, if a person is training for specific sports than working on specific muscle fibers will make a difference.
+For example, fast-twitch muscle fibers more concentrate on force generation, speed of the movement, while slow-twitch muscle fibers work on endurance, agility, etc.